zessta/GenQ/JS_correct_incorrect.md

 - [ ] Reviewed

 ## Question 42:**Virtualized List Rendering**
-Question: Implement a virtualized list component that only renders visible items in a list to optimize performance for large datasets.
+Description: Implement a virtualized list component that only renders visible items in a list to optimize performance for large datasets.
 Use vanilla JavaScript and implement scroll handling

 **Links:**